CeciliaXiYang/Tech_notes/GPU Manag.md

   ```

   Close interacitve sessions active on other processes (For jupyter notebook, restart the kernels)

-## If a TensorFlow operation has both CPU and GPU implementations,
-  the GPU devices will be given priority when the operation is assigned to a device.

 ## CUDA_OUT_OF_MEMORY warning
   By default, tensorflow try to allocate a fraction per_process_gpu_memory_fraction of the GPU memory